Hansh532/chess/README.md

 # Practical

+## Blitz
+Blitz is fine for practising, if you do analyse game thoroughly.

 ## Before a game
 - Take a relaxing day before, no intensive excersize or chess study.
 - Get a good sleep the knight before.